openstack/pbr/doc/source/user/using.rst

   are included, but this can be overridden using the ``autodoc_tree_excludes`` option.

+  .. deprecated:: 4.2

+      This feature has been replaced by the `sphinxcontrib-apidoc`_ extension.
+      Refer to the :ref:`build_sphinx` overview for more information.

 ``autodoc_tree_excludes``
   A list of modules to exclude when building documentation using ``sphinx-apidoc``.
 Defaults to ``[setup.py]``.
 Refer to the